 Is the test fair to the water diviners?
-Judge for yourself: in one test, water diviners were taken to a paddock in which six large holes had been dug.
-Six full barrels of water were rolled into the holes and covered.
-The water diviners were then asked to walk over each of the six covered barrels to see if their water divining switches were working.
-The diviners duly walked over the area and found that yes, their switches did indeed work: the switches bent downwards each time the diviner stood above a barrel of water.
+Judge for yourself: water diviners are taken to a paddock in which six large holes have been dug.
+Six full barrels of water are rolled into the holes and covered with a sheet of wood.
+The water diviners are then asked to walk on the sheets of wood over each of the six covered barrels, to see if their water divining switches are working.
+The diviners duly walk over the area and find that yes, their switches do indeed work: the switches bend downwards each time the diviner stands above a barrel of water.

-That meant the conditions were favourable to the switches working.
+That means the conditions are favourable to the switches working.

-Part Two of the test: The diviners were taken away and three of the barrels were replaced with empty barrels.
+Part Two of the test: The diviners are taken away and three of the barrels are replaced with empty barrels.

 Can you see what’s coming?

-Yes, the diviners were brought back to the site and told the situation.
-To get the prize, all they had to do was let their switches indicate which three of the six barrels held water.
-That would be easy for the diviners because they had already confirmed that their switches could detect full barrels.
+Yes, the diviners are brought back to the site and told the situation.
+To get the prize, all they have to do is let their switches indicate which three of the six barrels still hold water.
+That should be easy for the diviners because they have already confirmed that their switches can detect full barrels.

 ‘As easy as shitting in bed and kicking it out with your feet.’

-Yet, not one of the diviners could detect which barrels held the water – not above levels expected by chance.
+Yet, not one of the diviners tested over the years has detected which barrels held the water and which barrels didn’t – not above levels expected by chance.
 Not one of them passed the test.
-(No one has passed the test.)

 One diviner accused the Skeptic officials of cheating, but was silenced when three full barrels and three empty barrels were revealed.